eL0ck/timelson.com/content/posts/Cloud-Data-Science/CDS-1_Intro.md

 ## The Test Case: Iris Identification using TensorFlow

-To mock the process we use the [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
+To mock the process we use the Iris dataset^[https://en.wikipedia.org/wiki/Iris_flower_data_set].
 For those not familiar with it, it is the *Hello world* of data science.

-We choose [TensorFlow](https://www.tensorflow.org/) because it is officially supported by both [GCP ML-Engine](https://cloud.google.com/ml-engine/docs/) and [AWS Sagemaker](https://docs.aws.amazon.com/sagemaker/latest/dg/tf.html) and is probably the most popular framework for implementing neural networks with growing momentum.
-It also topped the general category *Most Loved Frameworks, Libraries and Tools* section of the [2018 Stack-overflow Developer Survey](https://insights.stackoverflow.com/survey/2018#technology) competing in a broad category including React and Django.
+We choose TensorFlow because it is officially supported by both GCP ML-Engine^[https://cloud.google.com/ml-engine/docs/] and AWS Sagemaker^[https://docs.aws.amazon.com/sagemaker/latest/dg/tf.html] and is probably the most popular framework for implementing neural networks with growing momentum.
+It topped the general category *Most Loved Frameworks, Libraries and Tools* section of the [2018 Stack-overflow Developer Survey](https://insights.stackoverflow.com/survey/2018#technology-most-loved-dreaded-and-wanted-frameworks-libraries-and-tools) competing in a broad category including React and Django.
 Furthermore, it is heavily used and supported by Google for their in-house ML.
-Compared to [other common alternatives](https://insights.stackoverflow.com/trends?tags=tensorflow%2Ctheano%2Ccaffe%2Cscikit-learn&utm_source=so-owned&utm_medium=blog&utm_campaign=gen-blog&utm_content=blog-link&utm_term=incredible-growth-python) it is vastly more discussed in questions on StackOverflow.
+Compared to other common alternatives it is vastly more discussed in questions on StackOverflow.

+{{< figure src="/CDS/tf_alternatives.png" link="https://insights.stackoverflow.com/trends?tags=tensorflow%2Ctheano%2Ccaffe%2Cscikit-learn&utm_source=so-owned&utm_medium=blog&utm_campaign=gen-blog&utm_content=blog-link&utm_term=incredible-growth-python" >}}

 At a low-level it is a well designed numerical library optimized for high-performance architectures.
 Whilst offering a large number of the most popular machine learning algorithms as pre-rolled estimators, an expert user can use it to perform any numerical operations.

-## The Results {#results}
+## So whats the TL;DR? {#results}

+After implementing the mock problem on both platforms (See the [*Detailed Review*]( {{< relref path="CDS-4_Detailed.md" >}})) the results are:

 | Category                  |  AWS  |  GCP  |  Winner  | Reason |
 | ------------------------- | :---: | :---: | :---------: | --------- |